janvisharma/project_1340/README.md

 4. Sort the employee records.
 5. Edit the details of a current employee.
 6. Fire an employee, update this status in the record of all employees.
+7. Delete employee records, completely removing it from the employee data file.

 ## Building and Running the Program
 We have made using the program a rather simple task for anyone with a Unix-based terminal.
 Just follow the following instructions, and execute these commands in order.
 However, you are required to have [git](https://www.atlassian.com/git/tutorials/install-git), [g++ compiler](https://www.cs.odu.edu/~zeil/cs250PreTest/latest/Public/installingACompiler/), and [make](https://www.gnu.org/software/make/) installed.